 Mavic has facilitated workshops and discussions on the women, peace and security resolutions in many countries including Afghanistan, Burundi, Colombia, Democratic Republic of Congo, Guatemala, Japan, Liberia, Nepal, Philippines, Serbia, Sierra Leone, South Sudan and Uganda.
 Her masteral thesis on communication strategies on UNSCR 1325 was awarded best thesis at the University of the Philippines.

-Mavic is a member of the Global Funding Board of the Global Acceleration Instrument on Women, Peace and Security and Humanitarian Action, a funding mechanism that supports peacebuilding work of grassroots women’s organizations in different parts of the world.
+Mavic is a member of the Global Funding Board of the Women’s Peace and Humanitarian Fund, a funding mechanism that supports peacebuilding work of grassroots women’s organizations in different parts of the world.